History of the University of Michigan: The Catholepistemiad (1817–1821)

-19th century

-Founding
+Early years in Ann Arbor (1837–1851)

-In preparation for statehood, Michigan held a constitutional convention in 1835, although actual statehood was withheld by Congress until 1837, after the resolution of the so-called "Toledo War" with Ohio.
+In preparation for statehood, Michigan held a constitutional convention in 1835, although actual statehood was withheld by Congress until 1837.
 Sarah Austin's English translation of Victor Cousin's Report on the State of Public Instruction in Prussia had just gained widespread attention, and thanks to its influence on two men, John Davis Pierce and Isaac Edwin Crary, the Michigan Constitution of 1835 was the first state constitution in the country to embrace the Prussian model of education, in which a complete system of primary schools, secondary schools, and a university are all administered by the state and supported with tax dollars.
 The constitution created the office of Superintendent of Public Instruction, and Governor Stevens T. Mason appointed Pierce to the post.

-The Organic Act of March 18, 1837, created the University of Michigan, governed by a Board of Regents consisting of 12 members appointed by the Governor with the consent of the Senate, along with the Governor himself, the Lieutenant Governor, the Justices of the Michigan Supreme Court, and the Chancellor of the state.
+The Organic Act of March 18, 1837, created the University of Michigan, governed by a Board of Regents consisting of 12 members appointed by the Governor with the consent of the Michigan Senate, along with the Governor himself, the Lieutenant Governor, the Justices of the Michigan Supreme Court, and the Chancellor of the state.
 It also created the office of Chancellor of the University, who was to be appointed by the Regents and serve as ex officio President of the Board.
 In practice, however, the Regents never appointed a Chancellor, instead leaving administrative duties up to a rotating roster of professors, and the Governor chaired the board himself.

 A group of businessmen called the Ann Arbor Land Company had set land aside in the village of Ann Arbor, trying to win a bid for a new state capital.
 When that did not happen, they offered it for sale to the state for use by the university.
 A second act passed two days after the Organic Act called for the University to be established in Ann Arbor, and directed the Regents to secure a site.
 The Board of Regents held its first meeting in Ann Arbor on June 5, 1837.
 At this meeting they chose 40 acres on the farm of Henry Rumsey as the new site for the university.

 The first classes were held in 1841; six freshmen and a sophomore were taught by two professors.
 Eleven men graduated in the first commencement ceremony in 1845.

+Making of an American research university (1851–1900)

 A new state constitution was adopted in 1850, with two significant changes related to the university.
 The office of Regent was changed from an appointed one to an elected one, and the office of President of the University of Michigan was created, with the Regents directed to select one.
 In 1852, they chose Henry Philip Tappan as the university's first president.